The Black-Eyed Kids: The Original Brian Bethel Encounter Explained

 No whites.
 No irises.
 Just black - from lid to lid.
 A wave of dread crashed over him.
 As his pulse spiked, one boy’s voice took on an edge: “We can’t come in unless you tell us it’s okay.
 Let us in.”
 Bethel fumbled the ignition, rolled up the window, and drove away.
 Moments later, the lot was empty.

-That account, first shared in January 1998 on an early internet ghost-story mailing list, became the first recorded sighting of the Black-Eyed Kids - and the spark that would ignite a modern urban legend.
+In January 1998, Bethel shared the encounter on an early internet ghost-story mailing list.
+It would become the first recorded sighting of what are now known as the Black-Eyed Kids, and the spark that ignited a modern urban legend.

 Late 1990s home office with a beige computer monitor glowing with an early internet ghost story forum, surrounded by dim desk lamp light, printed paranormal newsletters, a coffee mug, and grainy photos of black-eyed children.
 Warm interior tones contrast with the cold screen glow.